Law Firm of the Year 2023

-Divorce proceedings are a process that takes place in court and results in the dissolution of a marriage.
-In the words of the law – a marriage can only be dissolved if it is deeply, permanently and irretrievably broken and cannot be expected to be restored.
+Divorce proceedings are a process that takes place before a court and results in the dissolution of a marriage.
+In the words of the law, a marriage can only be dissolved if it is deeply, permanently and irretrievably broken and cannot be expected to be restored.

 Žena trápící se tím, jak bude probíhat rozvod